The Coburg Family

 Theresa Marie Coburg (1910-1993)

 Alexander Coburg (William; Henry) was born July 19, 1890 and died March 4, 1976 in Schuylerville, Saratoga County, NY.
 His social security death certificate gives the dates as July 20, 1890-February 1976.
-In the 1910 cenus, at nineteen, he was a boarder in Middletown, along with his brother Leslie.
-By the 1915 census, he had married Minnie Bodine (October 1898-June 7, 1934), daughter of Charles Bodine and Olive Lizette Edwards.
+In the 1910 census, at nineteen, he was a boarder in Middletown, along with his brother Leslie.
+On December 22, 1914, he married Minnie Bodine (October 1898-June 7, 1934), daughter of Charles Bodine and Olive Lizette Edwards.
 In the 1915 census, he was renting a home in Fallsburgh, New York.
 The same was true in the 1920 census and 1925, but in 1930 the family had moved to Woodbridge and Alexander was superintendent of the creamery there.
 In the 1940 census he is listed as a widower.
 His daughter Ruth was no longer living at home, but his son Robert, 14, was still with him.
 His World War I draft card says he was of medium height and build, not bald, with brown eyes and hair.
 His World War II draft card gives him blue eyes, brown hair, and a ruddy complexion and says he was 5'7" and 190 pounds.

 Children of Alexander Coburg and Minnie Bodine:

 Ruth Coburg (1919-1984)

 Robert Alexander Coburg (1925-1997)